International Business Majors: Career and Salary Facts

 What Will I Be Paid?

 Your salary will vary depending on the career path you take.
-Payscale.com reported that the starting median salary in 2010 for an international business major was $41,900 and the mid-career median salary for someone with about 15 years of experience was $77,800.
+Payscale.com reported that the starting average salary in 2019 for an international business major was $69,023.

-The median annual wage for a management analyst in 2010 was $87,260, according to the U.S. Bureau of Labor Statistics (www.bls.gov).
-The average annual salary of a marketing manager was $122,720.
-The salaries of sales representatives vary according to product type; those in manufacturing and industry earned $62,720 a year, while those in science and technology products earned $84,360.
+The average annual wage for a management analyst in May 2018 was $94,390, according to the U.S. Bureau of Labor Statistics (www.bls.gov).
+The average annual salary of a marketing manager was $147,240, while all sales reps averaged $91,830 per year.